Introduction

 Medusa -

-where it had been sitting in some water at one time.
-I'll have to
+where it had been sitting in some water at one time, so I had to

 replace the butt-end of the game and paint it to make it look like the